Zanzibar is an island paradise with so many things to do!

 If you opt to stay in Stone Town, there are tons of food options around, that will give you a chance to fully enjoy the local cuisine.
 You would also be close to history, but far from the idyllic beaches.

 Ideally, split your stay between a couple of days in the city, followed by a restful stay on the beach.
-You can read a great rundown of the pros and cons of each area that will help you to make an informed decision on where exactly to stay.

 I hope this article has helped you plan your trip and discover some of the amazing things to do in Zanzibar!